Published by VTI Foundation, Inc.

 The standard MAY contain both normative and informative content.

-- Normative content uses SHALL, SHALL NOT, SHOULD, and MAY as defined in RFC 2119.
+• Normative content defines mandatory requirements and uses SHALL, SHALL NOT, SHOULD, and MAY as defined in RFC 2119;

 Annexes SHALL explicitly state their designation.
 If not stated, an annex is informative by default.